 When you’re in school, it’s normal to spend hours each day studying and completing homework assignments.
 It’s a built-in part of your daily routine that takes priority over other aspects of your life.
 Once you’ve graduated, secured a full-time job and eventually started a family, however, learning tends to take a backseat.
-So how are you expected to find the time to learn a language?
+So how are you expected to find the time to study and learn a language?
 And how much time do you need to spend studying each day to reach your goals?

 Much like the question of what time of day is best for learning, how much time you should spend learning largely depends on your needs.
 If you have the time and motivation, you’re welcome to spend hours and hours studying every day, but after a certain point, you may stop retaining the information.